AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 The Committee shall be guided by the following criteria:

-- The Person to be appointed as Director, Key Managerial Personnel (in accordance with the provisions of the Company Law) or a personnel at the Senior Management Level should possess the qualifications, expertise and experience requisite to the position he/she is considered for appointment.
+- The Person to be appointed as Director, Key Managerial Personnel (in accordance with the provisions of the Company Law) or a personnel at the Senior Management Level should possess the qualifications, expertise, track record and experience requisite to the position he/she is considered for appointment.
 The committee shall exercise due diligence and be guided by the prudence to decide whether the qualification, expertise and experience possessed by a person is adequate for the concerned position.

 - The Committee while identifying a person for the position of a Director may be guided by the fact that the company seeks the guidance, insights and directions from the Directors derived from their vast experience while having them on its Board.
 The Board members’ review, advice and expertize helps the company in sound decision making.
 Their experience, expertize and foresight stands as a great asset to the company, besides the honour that their association bestows upon the Company.